-Most of the chapters end with a recipe or two.
 The measurements are listed in US Customary.
-While no photos accompany the recipes, there are notable photos from Beatrice’s life in black and white scattered across the pages.
+While no photos accompany the recipes, there are notable photos from Beatrice’s life in black and white scattered among the pages.

 This book is a great pick for those interested in cooking-based memoirs.
 It is an easy read for traveling or just wanting to relax at the end of the day as you learn about Beatrice’s life, from her childhood on a small northern Minnesota farm as the oldest of ten siblings to studying home economics at the University of Minnesota Duluth and meeting her husband to her rise as a food writer.
 Most of the recipes focus on homestyle cooking with ingredients that are readily available in the average American grocery store.

 Grandmother’s Sugar Cookies

 I have been baking quite a few cookies lately for the holiday season.
 I love the variety of flavors and shapes that come with cookies, but my son definitely does not.
 He isn’t generally a fan of chocolate and doesn’t enjoy the texture of chopped ingredients.
 He loves simple cookies the best and these sugar cookies definitely did not disappoint.
 Of all the cookies I have made this month, these were Evan’s favorite.
 They are sweet and soft with a little tang from the buttermilk.
 The rounds of dough are stamped with the bottom of a sugar-coated water glass before baking to help add a little crispness to the top.